- 1 cup butter, softened

 - 1/2 cup crushed peppermint candies

-- In a small bowl, beat butter until fluffy.
-Add confectioners’ sugar, milk, extract and, if desired, food coloring; beat until smooth.
-Spread over cooled cookies; sprinkle with crushed candies.
+- In a small bowl, beat butter until creamy.
+Beat in milk, extract and, if desired, food coloring.
+Gradually beat in confectioners' sugar until smooth.
+Spread over cookies; sprinkle with crushed candies.
 Store in an airtight container.
-Yield: 3-1/2 dozen.
+Yield: about 2-1/2 dozen.